c-sanders/ScaleAndSetSize/README.md

 ![Test image](/images/Panel_Message_Python-Console_crashed.png "GIMP Message Panel")

 The description which is contained within this Panel is not all that helpful for trying to figure out what has gone wrong.
-If you started GIMP from the command line, a terminal, or a console, you might find that in addition to displaying this panel, GIMP may have also written out a message to the console which states something like;
+If you started GIMP from a command line, a terminal, or a console, you might find that in addition to displaying this panel, GIMP may have also written out a message to the console which states something like;

 	(/usr/lib/gimp/2.0/plug-ins/python-console.py:17118): LibGimpBase-ERROR **: gimp_env_init() must only be called once!